LethalCompanyCommunity/ModdingWiki/docs/dev/intermediate/custom-configs.md

 :::

 ::: info
-This tutorial is taken and adapted from the [BepInEx Configuration Documentation](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/4_configuration.html).
-For more resources refer to that.
+This tutorial is taken and adapted from the [BepInEx Configuration Documentation](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/4_configuration.html).<br>
+For more information refer to those docs.
 :::

 ## 1. Create the Config